 Typically as a non resident buyer you need to have 35% down payment.
-Some alternative lenders may allow less down, such as 25% as well as for US residents.
-Some traditional lenders will allow 20% down.
+Some traditional banks and lenders may allow less down if you are a non resident from the United States.

 The down payment can be from savings and some lenders will allow a family gift.
 If buying a rental however, a lender will not allow a family gift for the down payment and it will have to come from savings.

 Learn more: Down Payment On a House Ottawa